googlefonts/how-to-hint-complex-script-variable-fonts/README.md

 To add the new cvt’s, open the Control program.
 At the end of the control program add the following cvt entries, starting with the next available ID number, in this case cvt number 167. _(Because this font contains a Latin Subset, the Autohinter has already generated cvt’s for the Latin font)_

-To begin, declare the new cvt’s as ‘INDIC’
+To begin, declare the new cvt’s as ‘INDIC’.

+**Note:** The cvt setup, for the main Devanagari heights, uses the same method as used in Latin fonts.
+For the Devanagari height cvt’s, Indic is declared first, then the color of the link, which is Grey, for heights, and the direction Y. ‘Square Height’ is added before the cvts for the Flat heights, _‘Flat Headline height’_ and _‘Baseline’,_ and ‘Round Height’, is added before the round overshoot heights, round _‘Devanagari Headline Overshoot’_ and round _‘Devanagari Baseline Undershoot’._

 Add four new cvt’s, for ‘Main Devanagari Flat Headline height’, ‘Round Devanagari Headline Overshoot’, ‘Devanagari Baseline’, and ‘Devanagari Baseline Undershoot’ using the measurements taken from the outlines.
 Compile and Save the Control Program.
 These new cvt’s are now available for use, and can be referenced in the VTTtalk Hinting code of individual glyphs.

 /***** Devanagari Height cvt’s *****/

- INDIC /*New cvt's delared ‘INDIC’*/
+ INDIC

       Grey